Written and Signed, Every Time

 Why This Matters for Long-Term Planning

 Premarital agreements are often signed years or even decades before they become relevant.
 Life changes.
 Financial circumstances shift.
 Children are born.
 Businesses grow or close.
-When couples want to update the terms to reflect their current reality, this statute ensures the process stays clear and enforceable.
+This statute ensures the process for updating stays clear and enforceable under family law.

-This also means that a couple who wants to remove a premarital agreement entirely can do so, as long as they document the revocation in writing with both signatures.
+A couple who wants to remove a prenuptial agreement entirely can do so, as long as they document the revocation in writing with both signatures.
 For couples who later create a comprehensive estate plan with a living trust, updating or revoking an older premarital agreement may be an important step to ensure everything works together.